usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-publish.rst

 In order to publish a machine image to a cloud environment or container, you must already have credentials to access that environment.

-.. note:: If you want to publish a Windows image to Red Hat Linux you need to inject specific VirtIO drivers.
+.. note:: If you want to publish a Windows image to KVM on Red Hat Linux you need to inject specific VirtIO drivers.
 See the specific procedure documented in :ref:`publish-win-to-rh`.

 	1. If not already done, create an account for the target environment.
 For more information, see :ref:`account-cloud-accounts`.
 	2. Go to the appliance and click the ``Machine Images`` page.
 If you have not generated a machine image, you will need to do so as described in :ref:`appliance-generate-machine-image`.